Jsparrow/jsparrow.github.io/docs/maven/getting-started.md

 ### Demo

 This goal starts jSparrow in Demo Mode.
-Similar to the `refactor` goal, the `demo` goal analyzes the project and computes the refactoring with the selected rules.
+Similar to the `refactor` goal, the `demo` goal analyzes the project and computes refactorings with the selected rules.
-But instead of committing the code changes to the original sources, jSparrow generates a HTML report with the findings of each rule.
+However, instead of committing the code changes to the original sources, jSparrow generates an HTML report with the findings of each rule, similar to our statistics (e.g., for [jenkins-core](/statistics/jenkins-statistics.html?p=jenkins-core)).
 No valid license is required and the source files are not affected.

 ```bash